bradshawsguide/website/src/content/01-stations/179-twickenham/station.md

 ----
 info:
 - term: Hotels
-  description: King's Head; Royal.
+  desc: King's Head; Royal.
 - term: Omnibuses
-  description: to and from London, Hampton, and Hampton Court, daily.
+  desc: to and from London, Hampton, and Hampton Court, daily.
 - term: Money Order Office
-  description: at Richmond.
+  desc: at Richmond.
 ----
 text: Twickenham is a most picturesque village on the Thames.
 Between Richmond bridge and this village is a rural walk, on the border of the river; and probably no promenade of a similar extent, in any part of England, presents a display of scenery so soft and so highly cultivated.
 The margin of the Thames is lined with stately dwellings, whose ornamental grounds descend to the water's edge; among which stood the residence of Pope.
 Here he translated a part of the Iliad, and wrote the Dunciad, the Essay on Man, &c., and hence are dated a great number of his letters; here also he died.